Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 In Kafka, producers write messages to topics.

-Also, you need to add additional properties for Producer for specifying a subscription and serializers are as follows.
+Add the following Producer properties for specifying a subscription and serializers:

 ```java
 props.put("key.serializer", "org.apache.kafka.common.serialization.StringSerializer");